juanchopanza/WebSvrDemo/README.md

 #### 12. Install and configure PodtgreSQL

 We will use `postgresql` as a database backend for the item catalog app.
-We need to install the package and take care of some configuration.
+We need to install the package and take care of some configuration and database creation.

+Install `postgresql`:

 ```shell
 sudo apt-get install postgresql